roryogorman/Crafts-by-Ainhoa/README.md

             * Clicking on 'Shop' should navigate the user to the 'Shop' page.
 Test Successful.
     - Join/Sign In Button: Currently a white colour, this shade should darken when the mouse hovers over it.
 Test Successful.
             * Clicking on this button should invite the user to enter their email address and password via a form.
 Test Successful.
-            * Failure to add in email address in correct format should result in a fail message - TBA
     - Mobile devices:
+            * On small devices, the links to the other pages in the site are collapsed into a 'hamburger' menu, for real estate purposes.
+Test Successful.

 #### Main Section:
     - The main section consists of a 'carousel' of 10 images, automatically scrolling.
 Test Successful.
     - Clicking on the bars at the bottom of the carousel allows the user to scroll through the images at their convenience.
 Test Successful.
     - Description of the image is given at the bottom of the carousel.
 Test Successful.
     - Mobile Devices:
+            * On small devices, the descriptions of the images are not displayed, to 'declutter' the carousel.
+Test Successful.

 #### Footer Section:
     - Contact Details:
             * Phone contact no. & email address should appear on the left side.
 Test Successful.
     - Join/Sign In Button: Currently a white colour, this shade should darken when the mouse hovers over it.
 Test Successful.
             * Clicking on this button should invite the user to enter their email address and password via a form.
 Test Successful.
-            * Failure to add in email address in correct format should result in a fail message - TBA
     - Social Media Links:
             * The icons for each social media link should darken as the mouse hovers over it.
 Test Successful.
             * Clicking on Facebook icon should bring the user to the Facebook page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Facebook's Home Page).
 Test Successful.
-            * Clicking on Facebook icon should bring the user to the Twitter page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Twitter's Home Page).
+            * Clicking on Twitter icon should bring the user to the Twitter page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Twitter's Home Page).
 Test Successful.
-            * Clicking on Facebook icon should bring the user to the Instagram page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Instagram's Home Page).
+            * Clicking on Instagram icon should bring the user to the Instagram page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Instagram's Home Page).
 Test Successful.
-            * Clicking on Facebook icon should bring the user to the Pinterest page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Pinterest's Home Page).
+            * Clicking on Pinterest icon should bring the user to the Pinterest page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Pinterest's Home Page).
 Test Successful.
-            * Clicking on Facebook icon should bring the user to the Ravelry page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Ravelry's Home Page).
+            * Clicking on Ravelry icon should bring the user to the Ravelry page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Ravelry's Home Page).
 Test Successful.
     - Mobile Devices:
+            * On small devices, the 'Subscribe' section is not displayed for real estate purposes.
+Test successful.

 ### 3. Shop Page:

+#### Responsive views:
+    - On small devices, the three components of this page should be stacked together.
+Test Successful.
+    - On tablets & desktop views, the layout should be the Price List & Customer Reviews on the left, with the Order Form on the right.
+Test Successful.

 #### Navbar Section:
     - Home: This should be unbolded as this is not the current page.
 Test Successful.
             * Clicking on 'Home' should navigate the user to the 'Home' page.
 Test Successful.